MohitD017/OpenYARA-Hunt/README.md

 ## Key Features

 -   **Centralized Rule Library**: Manage your YARA rules with advanced filtering by category, custom tags, and CVE identifiers.
-Features like manual creation, editing, import/export, and robust search make it a powerful threat intelligence database.
+Features like manual creation, editing, import/export, and robust search make it a powerful threat intelligence database. **_The library is actively maintained, with new rules added periodically to keep your threat hunting capabilities up to date_**.
 -   **Secure AI-Assisted Rule Generation**: Leverage the Google Gemini API via a secure backend proxy to instantly generate high-quality YARA rules from natural language threat descriptions.
 The API key is never exposed to the client.
 -   **Threat Hunt Simulator**: Test and validate your rules against a file corpus before deployment.
 The simulator provides immediate feedback, a detailed JSON report of matches, and visualizes key performance metrics.
 -   **Performance Dashboard**: After a hunt, analyze the results with a dashboard showing metrics like Precision, Recall, F1-Score, and False Positive Rate to understand rule effectiveness.